 You are welcome to download my customer service vision worksheet to use as a guide.

 The vision is just the starting point to developing a customer-focused culture.
-You can get a full plan from my book, The Service Culture Handbook: A Step-by-Step Guide to Getting Your Employees Obsessed with Service.
-Visit the book's website to download a chapter or find where to buy it.
+You can get a full plan from my book, The Service Culture Handbook.
+It’s a step-by-step guide to getting your employees obsessed with customer service.

-Finally, see how creating a customer service vision is just the first step in your journey to a customer-focused culture by watching this short training video from Lynda.com.
+Finally, see how creating a customer service vision is just the first step in your journey to a customer-focused culture by watching this short training video.